sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ##Next Week
 	Team Plan
-		-Finalize the Preliminary Schematic and have all team members check off schematic -Finalize Testing of individual modules and begin to combine into a singular circuit for testing -Begin to clean up Preliminary schematic and transition it into a Final Schematic -Begin creating a PCB layout based off of schematic Eric Sanman
+		- Finalize the Preliminary Schematic and have all team members check off schematic
+		- Finalize Testing of individual modules and begin to combine into a singular circuit for testing
+		- Begin to clean up Preliminary schematic and transition it into a Final Schematic
+		- Begin creating a PCB layout based off of schematic

+	Eric Sanman
 		- Work with other team members on integrating parts into the schematic (2)
         - Clean up and add descriptions to modules in KiCad (.5)
         - Check titleblocks (.25)
         - Find footprints for all parts (3)

 	Chuong Vo
-		-Finish modeling the Effect schematics for the synthesizer and connect them all together before sending them over to Eric for quality assurance(2)
+		- Finish modeling the Effect schematics for the synthesizer and connect them all together before sending them over to Eric for quality assurance(2)
-		-Continue to write Arduino code (1)
+		- Continue to write Arduino code (1)
-		-Create and fill out a Gantt Chart for the Project schedule (3) Sierra Buckley
+		- Create and fill out a Gantt Chart for the Project schedule (3)

+	Sierra Buckley
 		- continue kicad adjustments with new additions with team (2)
 		- team effort on BOM (2)
 		- continue breadboarding effects (2)

 	Chris Crider
-		-continued testing effects and refining schematics (2)
+		- continued testing effects and refining schematics (2)
 		- continued to take stock of parts needed (1)

 ##Blocked
 	Team Blocks
-		-Deciding how in fleshed out each of the effects for the Synth should be and the cost/return of doing more or less complex effects.
+		- Deciding how in fleshed out each of the effects for the Synth should be and the cost/return of doing more or less complex effects.

 	Eric Sanman
 		- Nothing

 	Chuong Vo
-		-Nothing blocked
+		- Nothing blocked

 	Sierra Buckley
 		- effects are hard

 	Chris Crider
-		-nothing
+		- nothing

 # PWM Hybrid Synth Weekly Progress Report